Biometix/biometix.github.io/index/index.md

     <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/m/biometix/bqat-stateless">
     <img alt="GitHub" src="https://img.shields.io/github/license/biometix/bqat-stateless">

     Stateless version of BQAT API.
-No data was store on the server.
+No data will be stored on the server, similar to a serverless function.

 + __GUI__

     BQAT as desktop application. _Coming soon._

+---

 {: .highlight }
 > Please contact us at info@biometix.com if you'd like more information.